 Any IBIS models with on-die termination should be labeled as such using comment lines.
-On die termination should be modeled in [Power Clamp] and/or [GND Clamp] tables, and possibly using [Add Submodel] if the termination is active only in non-driving mode.
+On die termination should be modeled in [POWER Clamp] and/or [GND Clamp] tables, and possibly using [Add Submodel] if the termination is active only in non-driving mode.
 Document the method used to embed the termination into the clamps.

-5.3.13. {LEVEL 2} ECL models I-V tables swept from -Vdd to +2 Vdd.
+5.3.13. {LEVEL 2} ECL models I-V tables swept from -Vcc to +2Vcc.

-I-V tables in ECL models should be swept from -Vdd to +2 Vdd, where Vdd for ECL is defined as the difference between the most positive supply voltage and the most negative.
+I-V tables in ECL models should be swept from -Vcc to +2Vcc, where Vcc for ECL is defined as the difference between the most positive supply voltage and the most negative.
 This is true even though the operating range is narrower.
 IBIS specifies a fixed 2V range, but using the actual supply range is a better practice.

-5.3.14. {LEVEL 2} Point distributions in IV curves should be sufficient
+5.3.14. {LEVEL 2} Point distributions in I-V tables should be sufficient

-We recommend a minimum of 10 data points at points of inflection to prevent interpolation issues in simulations.
+We recommend a minimum of 10 data points at points of inflection in I-V tables to prevent interpolation issues in simulations.